psa-jforestier/bankopoly/README.md

 The `PLAYER` table contains information of player :
 - id : the internal identifier of the player
-- game_id : the identifier of the game he is playing
+- game_id : the identifier of the game he is playing (public game id)
 - name : the name of the player
 - current : the current amount of the player account
 - date_begin : the datetime when the user join the game